localz/aws-s3-sync-buildkite-plugin/README.md

   - label: "Generate files and push to S3"
     command: npm build
     plugins:
-      - localz/aws-s3-sync#v0.1.0:
+      - localz/aws-s3-sync#v0.1.1:
           source: src/
           destination: s3://bucket_name/service_name/blue
 ```

 The above configuration would sync all files in the `src/` directory to:
 `s3://bucket_name/service_name/blue/<VERSION_NUMBER>` and `s3://bucket_name/service_name/blue/latest`

+Note: by default the process will delete all the files from destination that don't exist in source.

 ## Configuration